showdownspace/showdown.space/events/code-in-the-wind-2/index.md

 - **The challenge site:** This site hosts the challenges for the event.
 The source code is available in the [codeinthewind-02](https://github.com/showdownspace/codeinthewind-02) repository.
 It is built with [Eleventy](https://www.11ty.dev/).

+- **Quiz app:** The quiz app used is [dtinth/auden](https://github.com/dtinth/auden), a flexible audience engagement app that lets viewers participate in quizzes and polls.
+Built with React and Firebase.

 - [tailwindcss-standalone](https://github.com/showdownspace/tailwindcss-standalone) bundles Tailwind CSS’ compiler in a way that can be used in a browser environment.